Don’t Be Afraid of Losing Yourself In A Relationship: 7 Steps To Keep Your Independence (And Your Relationship)

 Ask For What You Want And Need

-You will never get what you want and need without asking for it.
+You’ll never get what you want and need without asking for it.
 Soulmates don’t come with mind-reading powers.
-The right partner for you will want to know and you’ll need to speak up to share about yourself.
+The right partner for you wants to know how to make you happy.
+The only way to receive their love is to speak up and share about yourself.

-Your needs will never be met if you’re simply hoping a partner somehow picks up on your subtle signals.
+Your needs will never be met if you simply hope a partner somehow picks up on your subtle signals.
 Expecting your partner to intuit or instinctively know is another way of saying to yourself that you don’t count or matter.

 Practice making requests and see how the people who care about you respond.
 Ask for help when you need it, and you’ll discover that you have people in your life who are there to support you, and you get to practice receiving from those you love.